The National Division II Christian Homeschool Association, is a non-profit, Christian, homeschool Division II association formed for the purpose of:

 HOMESCHOOL REQUIREMENTS:

-Each qualified homeschool participant at NDIICHA events must be homeschooled for at least 50% of their classes each year.
-Once a participant has completed high-school coursework, or participated in high school graduation ceremonies, they are ineligible to participate in NDIICHA events.
+Once a player has completed high-school coursework, or participated in high school graduation ceremonies, he or she is ineligible to participate in the NDIICHA tournament.

 PARTICIPATION RULES: